audreyadora/svbop/README.md

 # SVQuence.UI

-SVQuence.UI is a comprehensive Svelte library designed for creating rich, interactive automation UIs for music, media editing applications, and internal automation tools.
+SVQuence.UI is a comprehensive?
+Svelte library designed for creating rich, interactive automation UIs for music, media editing applications, automation tools or other applications doing timey stuff.
 It provides a suite of flexible components that let you build a customizable timeline-based interface, including an editable grid for sequencer applications, a timeline player, drag-and-drop timeline sections, and a powerful node editor.

 ## Components